 In addition to public discussions of the legalities surrounding prostitution, there has also been an increase in concerns related to access to pornography, the types of pornography available, and the oversexualisation of culture as a whole.
 The

 Conservative government has pushed to implement a porn filter which would require UK internet users to input a credit card number before accessing otherwise free porn hosted outside the UK.
-This is designed to prevent children from corning across
+This is designed to prevent children from corning

-porn by accident, although data supporting this aim is weak.
+across porn by accident, although data supporting this aim is weak.
 Liberal Democrat conference has previously voted heavily against implementing a porn filter -- this group agrees with the position of conference on this issue.

 Similarly, relatively recent laws on extreme porn and video on demand services have led to some pornographic websites, particularly those featuring consensual BDSM scenes, being shut down.

-A number of high profile oases prosecuted under extreme porn laws have tailed to result in conviction - for instance, R v Walsh where a man had video and images of acts he himself had performed, and R v Holland a man who had been sent a
+A number of high profile oases prosecuted under extreme porn laws have tailed to result in conviction - for instance, R v Walsh where a man had video and images of acts he himself had performed, and R v Holland a man who had been

-but also hentai and anime pornography where no real people are involved at all.
+damage was caused, but also hentai and anime pornography where no real people are involved at all.

 The paper then suggests questions for discussion: